rossimo/retrobot/README.md

 ![Example](example.webp)

+## How to Use
+Once the bot has joined your Discord server, drop an ROM file into a channel.
+You can also use `ZIP`, `TAR.GZ`, `TAR.BZ2`, `TAR.XZ`, or `BZ2` archives.
+The bot will automatically find the ROM file, and begin emulation.
+Note: only server "administrators" can start new games.

 ## Input Assist
 Retrobot simplifies control by auto-forwarding through idle parts of games, such as conversations or battle animations.